pineconegangue/MechFFB/README.md

 ### Setup:

 1. Build and run MechFFB.exe
+2. **SDL2.dll** - I have added this to this repo, move it to same folder as the .exe after compiling
-2. Select your FFB Joystick
+3. Select your FFB Joystick
-3. Click "Test Device" to verify FFB output is actually working.
+4. Click "Test Device" to verify FFB output is actually working.
-4. Click "Start Engine"
+5. Click "Start Engine"
-5. Launch MW5 and ensure MechShaker mod is enabled
+6. Launch MW5 and ensure MechShaker mod is enabled

-## Requirements

-- **SDL2.dll** - I have added this to this repo, move it to same folder as the .exe after compiling
-- **MechWarrior 5** with **MechShaker mod** installed
-- **Force feedback device** (MOZA AB9 tested and working)

 ## Features